phonopy/phono3py/_sources/auxiliary-tools.rst.txt

 ``kaccum`` for scalar properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the following properties, those intensities are normalized by
+For the following properties, those values are normalized by the
-the number of grid points.
+number of full grid points.
+This is understood as normalized for one
+primitive cell.

 Number of columns of output data is three,
 frequency, cumulative property, and derivative of cumulative property
 such like DOS.